-Since 2003 the Czech Statistical Office (CZSO) has been monitoring the penetration of selected information technologies in households and among individuals.
-The survey is carried out as personal interview of a sample of approx. 10 000 individuals aged 16+ years.
+Data on the penetration of selected information technologies in households and their use by individuals come from a separate annual survey carried out as personal interview of a sample of approx. 10 000 individuals aged 16+ years.
 Results thereof are then grossed up to the whole population of the Czech Republic.
-As for data on households, current state is surveyed (since 2005 it has been for the second quarter of the reference year); data on individuals are for the last three months of the survey period.
+As for data on households, current state is surveyed (for the second quarter of the reference year); data on individuals are for the last three months of the survey period.
 In order to have more representative data sets the data breakdowns by region are published as three-year moving averages.